 But there’s another plant-based health supplement that offers many of the same benefits — a Polynesian herb by the name of kava (Piper methysticum).

 In this article, we’ll cover what makes kava and CBD similar and what makes them different — including benefits, safety, dosages, preparation methods, and more.

 Kava is a plant originating from various islands in the pacific ocean.
-The roots of the kava plant are prepared as a tea and consumed in groups for both social and ceremonial purposes.
+The roots of the kava plant are prepared as tea and consumed in groups for both social and ceremonial purposes.

 Drinking kava doesn’t make you feel high, and it doesn’t make you feel drunk.
 However, it does have subtle qualities of both.